Glossary of Terms Used on This Page for Alzheimer’s and Dementia Care

 VASCULAR DEMENTIA

 This type of dementia is caused by strokes or poor blood flow to the brain.
 Vascular dementia affects reasoning, judgment, and memory.
-Symptoms can present themselves suddenly or more slowly over time.
+Symptoms can present suddenly or gradually over time.

 LEWY BODY DEMENTIA